kvmu/KURRI-workterm/README.md

 ###side_project_kiwamu
 A fun little comparison of FORTRAN Euler method code vs Python RK4 code on a system of ODEs.
-The situation is a parent isotope is being bombarded by negative muons, which then is captured.
+The situation is a parent isotope is being bombarded by negative muons, which then are captured.
 The parent splits into daughter isotopes + neutrons.
 The application is to use this process to take radioactive isotopes with a very long half - life to daughter isotopes that are more stable / less radioactive.